The

-The mission of The Village Gardeners is to lead the community in the environmental enhancement of Los Angeles River Greenways with emphasis on conservation, ecology, and restoration of natural habitat, through partnerships with schools, community organizations, and governmental agencies.
-The Village Gardeners strives to set new standards in environmental stewardship with respect to LA River greenways.
+The mission of The Village Gardeners is to participate in the enhancement and maintenance of Los Angeles River Greenways with emphasis on conservation, ecology, and restoration of natural habitat, through partnerships with schools, community organizations, and governmental agencies.
+Read more about our mission here https://www.essayhave.com/.

 We partner with other groups to promote environmental, art, and educational projects which foster a communal commitment to the rebirth of the river while respecting the river’s role as a vital element in regional flood control management.
 Be a part of the LA River Master Plan!
 Join us in our efforts to clean up and beautify our community.
 Let's work together to bring about the revival of the Los Angeles River!